brokechubb/Jakey/docs/AIRDROP_CLAIMING.md

 3. **Response Waiting**: It waits for the tip.cc bot to respond with the actual drop message (up to 15 seconds)
 4. **Delay Application**: Applies configured delays before claiming (smart, range, or fixed)
 5. **Claim Execution**: Automatically claims the drop using appropriate methods:
     - Button clicks for standard airdrops and red packets
     - Automated responses for phrase, math, and trivia drops
+    - Phrase sanitization for phrasedrops to avoid copy/paste detection
 6. **Retry Logic**: Implements retry logic with exponential backoff for failed interactions

 ## Error Handling